umerkb/dev-folio-react/README.md

 ## Current Version

-As a first step, the static HTML based portfolio has been converted into a ReactJS based single page app with client side routing.
+As a first step, the static HTML based portfolio has been converted into a dynamic ReactJS based single page app with client side routing.

-###Front End: ReactJS
+### Front End: ReactJS
-###Backend: Google Firestore
+### Backend: Google Firestore

 ## Next Steps